 Silky terriers may take longer to housetrain than some breeds.
 Be prepared to have puppy pads and cleaning supplies handy.

 Common Health Problems

-Responsible breeders will carefully breed their dogs in order to maintain the highest breed standards established by kennel clubs like the AKC.
+Responsible breeders should carefully breed their dogs in order to maintain the highest breed standards established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
-Some hereditary health problems can occur in the breed.
-The following are some health issues to be aware of in silky terriers:
+Some hereditary health problems can occur in the breed, including:

 Diet and Nutrition

 Your silky terrier should be fed two meals per day for a total of not more than 3/4 cup of dry dog food per day.
 Your dog's needs will vary with its size, activity level, age, and other factors.
 It's best to not allow free-feeding and to not be tricked into giving your dog bites of human food.
 Even a small amount of weight gain can be significant for a small dog and obesity will shorten your dog's lifespan.
 Be sure to discuss your dog's nutritional needs with your veterinarian to get recommendations for the amount and type of food that is appropriate.